Note: If you’re looking for step-by-step instructions on installing Fugue Platform, check out Hello World, Part 1: Fugue Quick Setup.

 (and where the Conductor is installed) is

 us-east-1.
 Specifying another value here changes that region.
-Currently, only
+The Fugue Conductor may only be installed in the following regions:

 - Modifying this value changes the Conductor AMI that the